 Introduction to Structural Equation Modelling with Mplus

-This course by Professor Gordon Cheung covers basic structural equation modelling (SEM) concepts and hands-on data analysis.
+A course covering the fundamental structural equation modelling (SEM) concepts through lectures and hands-on data analysis.

 Wednesday 20 – Thursday 21 February 2019